timel0st/ppp-sdz/README.md

 # ppp-sdz
-Pretty Poor Privacy - Means of trusted boot at boot record level of class 6 (weakest) protection level defined by FSTEC (which almost all requirements are satisfied).
+Pretty Poor Privacy - Means of trusted boot at boot record level of class 6 (weakest) protection level based on FSTEC paper (which almost all requirements are satisfied).
 It was made for graduation project.

 It's kinda useless for actual purposes of boot protection, has no proper installer, but could be a good example of an UEFI driver with POSIX-UEFI lib with minimalistic GUI, based on GOP from UEFI